Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

     -   #### Colour Scheme

-        -   The color scheme on my website was based off of the business card from Brunas private practice where I wanted to keep it consistent throughout and where it was                 clean and simple and appealing to look at.
+        -   The color scheme on my website was based off the business card from Bruna's private practice where I wanted to keep it consistent throughout and where it was                 clean and simple and appealing to look at.
 I used a "mint green" trim color with a dark blue background across all pages for consistency.
-The members page was                   colored in gold representing the status of members, VIP, etc.
+The member's page was                   colored in gold representing the status of members, VIP, etc.

         <h2 align="center"><img src="https://github.com/Elippsis007/bruna_fernandes_phsiotherapy_m2/blob/master/assets/colors/palette_colors.png?raw=true"></h2>

     -   #### Typography

         -   [Bree Serif](https://fonts.google.com/specimen/Bree+Serif?query=bree) is the main font used throughout the whole website with San-serif as the fallback font in                   case for any reason the font isn't being recognized on different operating systems.
-Bree Serif is a professional looking font, it has characteristics that speak                 "professional", I like the shape and the style of the font and I feel it represents the professionalism I am looking to create.
+Bree Serif is a professional looking font, it has characteristics that speak                 "professional", I like the shape and the style of the font, and I feel it represents the professionalism I am looking to create.

     -   #### Imagery